danielr1996/ocplogin/README.md

 ## Usage
 > You need to initially login with ocp login, this will only update your token

+1. Download ocplogin from [github](https://github.com/danielr1996/ocplogin/releases) and put it on your `PATH`

-Define your clusters in `~/.ocplogin/clusters.json`
+2. Define your clusters in `~/.ocplogin/clusters.json`
 ```shell
 #
 cat <<EOF > ~/.ocplogin/clusters.json